dimensional-fun/obsidian/docs/ws/payloads.md

   - `depth` Effect depth &bull; `0 < x ≤ 1`

-- `rotation` This filter simulates an audio source rotating around the listener
-  - `rotation_hz` The frequency the audio should rotate around the listener, in Hertz
+- `rotation` The frequency the audio should rotate around the listener, in Hertz

-- `low_pass` Higher frequencies get suppressed, while lower frequencies pass through this filter, thus the name low pass
+  - This filter simulates an audio source rotating around the listener.

-  - `smoothing` Smoothing to use.
+- `low_pass` Smoothing to use.
 20 is the default
-  -
+  - Higher frequencies get suppressed, while lower frequencies pass through this filter, thus the name low pass

 ```json
 {
   "op": 9,